-The number of ILI-related presentations to EDs increased in the past week while the number of ILIrelated admissions decreased (Figure 2).
+The number of ILI-related presentations and admissions to EDs continued to increase in the past week (Figure 2).

 Note: This graph is a summary of current EDIS data using the ICD codes B34.9 and J06.9, which are consistent with a clinical presentation of a viral illness.
 This data may differ from that presented in the Winter Respiratory Illness Report provided by the Information and System Performance Directorate.